github/docs/content/actions/learn-github-actions/expressions.md

 `fromJSON(value)`

 Returns a JSON object or JSON data type for `value`.
-You can use this function to provide a JSON object as an evaluated expression or to convert environment variables from a string.
+You can use this function to provide a JSON object as an evaluated expression or to convert any data type that can be represented in JSON or JavaScript, such as strings, booleans, null values, arrays, and objects.

 #### Example returning a JSON object